OffCourse/offcourse-documentation/source/content/documentation/technical/marketing-technical.html.md

 <pre><code>bundle exec middleman server</code></pre>

-Should you want to edit the stylesheets you’re in for a surprise: they’re written in Clojure extended with Garden.
+Should you want to edit the stylesheets you’re in for a surprise: they’re written in [Clojure](http://clojure.org/index) extended with [Garden](https://github.com/noprompt/garden).
 It’s a bit of work to get into, but for larger projects the freedom of expression is limitless.
+A good way to get into it is [this book](http://www.braveclojure.com/).
+On top of the CSS framework we use strategy close to [SMACCS](https://smacss.com/).
+You can read about it there, or if you'd rather watch: [this](https://www.pluralsight.com/courses/scalable-modular-architecture-for-css) is a good accompanying course.